Support Better Access to Oral Health Care in BC

 The British Columbia Dental Association (BCDA) called on the public to demand critical changes to the Health Professions & Occupations Act (HPOA) by signing a petition to prevent this legislation from making sweeping changes that could lead to fewer available professionals, longer wait times, and higher costs for patients.

-We’re urging the government to revisit the legislation through meaningful consultation with all stakeholders.
+We continue to urge the government to revisit the legislation through meaningful consultation with all stakeholders.

 Changes being made through the HPOA will impact all British Columbians who rely on accessible dental care.
 No other jurisdiction in Canada has legislation like this.